 By 1871 the Vartry Reservoir had been connected to supply the Kingstown area with water, and the significance of Juggy’s Well decreased dramatically.
 Its waters were still made available free of charge to travellers going to and from Dunleary park grounds in the following few years.
 The well was closed to the public in the early 1890s (16) and its waters were diverted into local sewers, so ending centuries of tradition.
 Interest in Juggy’s Well was revived briefly in the Summer of 1914, when a writer to the papers, a Monkstown local in the 1860s and 70s, expressed disappointment that he was unable to find any trace of the well on a recent visit.
 It evoked a nostalgic response from several readers of the newspaper including one signing themselves “ well-wisher”.

-Juggy’s Well’s ancient hospitality is remembered today in a popular restaurant of the same name at nearby Glasthule.
+Juggy’s Well’s ancient hospitality was remembered more recently in a popular restaurant (now closed) of the same name at nearby Glasthule.

 1. The Rev. G.T.
 Stokes, The Antiquities from Kingstown to Dublin , Part 4, Vol. IIL, 1893. , Page 356-7.